matteofiorini92/barbers/README.md

 ### Features Left to Implement

 For simplicity, the current booking system only allows to make a reservation for 1-30 days from the current date.
-These shoulde be customisable settings, but would also involve additional checks to avoid for example same day bookings for past times.
+These should be customisable settings, but would also involve additional checks to avoid for example same day bookings for past times.
-Also, allowing bookings for more than 30 days in the future would mean increasing esponentially the number of slots in the booking-availabilities table of the database, which would make queries less performing and this would be beyond the scope of this project.
+Also, allowing bookings for more than 30 days in the future would mean increasing exponentially the number of slots in the booking-availabilities table of the database, which would make queries less performing and this would be beyond the scope of this project.
 It would also be useful to implement a functionality to manage the calendar of the shop, marking barbers as off/sick or closed for bank holidays etc.